NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-databricks-azure.md

       access credentials are stored in the file `~/.databrickscfg` on Unix, Linux, or macOS, or in another file defined by environment variable `DATABRICKS_CONFIG_FILE`.
-   3. installs Azure CLI and configures the credentials to make sure the Azure CLI commands can access the ABFS resources `LOGS_CONTAINER`.
+   3. installs Azure CLI and configures the credentials to make sure the Azure CLI commands can access the ABFS resources (i.e. storage container `LOGS_CONTAINER` which stores the event logs).
    4. installs `spark_rapids_user_tools`
 3. If the results of the wrapper need to be stored on ABFS, then another ABFS uri is required `REMOTE_FOLDER=abfss://OUT_BUCKET/`
 4. User defines the Databricks-cluster on which the Spark application were running.
 Note that the cluster does not have to be active; but it has to be visible by the Databricks CLI (i.e., can run `databricks clusters get --cluster-name`).